realworldocaml/book/book/testing/README.md

 Throughout this function we're making choices about the probability distribution.
 For example, the use of the `union` operator means that circles, rectangles and polygons will be equally likely.
 We could have used `weighted_union` to pick a different distribution.
-Similarly, we've ensured that all float values are non-negative, and that the width of the rectangle is no smaller than its height.
+Also, we've ensured that all float values are non-negative, and that the width of the rectangle is no smaller than its height.

 The full API for building generators is beyond the scope of this chapter, but it's worth digging in to the API docs if you want more